![]() |

 The image above shows the atom attribute window.
 The following attributes can be set or reset:

 There are four different classes and three predefined element sets accessible in this row.
 By default, atoms in the sketch correspond to a specific type of physical atom with a defined element.
 If this atom class is selected, the element may be changed by entering a new element symbol in the text filed to the right.
 This is equivalent to selecting an element button and clicking onto the atom which should be changed.
 The other atom classes are any, list and negative list.
 An any atom will match any atom in database structures when used in substructure queries.
 The text field is ignored for this atom type.
 A list is a set of alternative elements for this atom.
-You need to specify a whitespace or comma-separated list of acceptable element symbols in the input field to the right.
+You need to specify a space-separated list of acceptable element symbols in the input field to the right.
 The negative list is the same as a normal list, except that all elements except the ones specified in the text field will match.
 Finally, the predefined element sets hetero, halogen and metal are shortcuts for popular element lists.
 These shortcuts also ignore the text field.
 Atom classes other than the simple element atom cannot be used for hashcode-based full structure searches.

 This set of four check boxes allows you to request saturation or insaturation, and explicit aliphatic or aromatic character of a matched database structure atom.
 Saturated/insaturated and aliphatic/aromatic are mutually exclusive.
 These explicit flags which are applied only to a single atom always override any global match conventions set in a general structure search panel which opened the editor window.